Remember the movie Glengarry Glen Ross?

 Also known as content marketing, writing blogs is your key to generating traffic to your website without using paid ads.

-It’s a form of search engine marketing because people are searching Google for questions such as “how do I qualify for a conventional mortgage?”
-More often than not, the people writing these blogs are mortgage lenders attracting people to their lead generation websites because if you can help them understand mortgages better, they’ll trust you and decide to work with you!
+More often than not, the people writing these blogs are mortgage lenders attracting people to their lead generation websites.
+Because if you can help them understand mortgages better, they’ll trust you and decide to work with you!

 Content marketing is closely related to search engine optimization (SEO), which involves adding the right keywords and search phrases on your website that your audience is searching for.